Presenting Unbinned Differential Cross Section Results: Proposed Format and Storage

 \subsection{Structure}

 There are generically two ways to represent unbinned data.
 If the results can be encoded by a parameterized probability density, then one could simply publish the functional form and fitted parameters.
 A second approach would be to publish data sampled from the unbinned result.
-This second approach is more general as not all methods produce a fitted function (see Sec.~\ref{sec:unbinnedmethods}) and therefore it is the baseline for our proposal.
+This second approach is more general as not all methods produce a fitted function (see Sec.~\ref{sec:unbinnedmethods}) and therefore it is the baseline for our proposal\footnote{In the future, there may also be interest in unfolding \textit{parameterized observables} such that the observables themselves depend on an input $\mu$.
+This could be done by providing values sampled in $\mu$, but this could result in some loss of information depending on how the unfolding is performed.
+Exploring this possibility is left for future work.}.
 However, we strongly encourage publishing any other representation as well, including neural network architectures (with fitted weights and biases) which can be used to either generate new samples (Sec.~\ref{sec:density}) or reweight new samples (Sec.~\ref{sec:classifier}).
+Neural networks would ideally be converted to a standard format like the Open Neural Network Exchange (ONNX)~\cite{bai2019} or the native format if a given architecture is not supported in ONNX or precision is lost.
+If converting to a non-native format, it is important to verify that there is no loss in precision, which may be especially important for likelihood ratio approximations.